fredrikaverpil/fredrikaverpil.github.io/mkdocs/posts/2011-06-02-remote-windows-management-with-pstools-part-3.md

 ## Standalone command line window management: Starting the V-Ray slaves

-Just like in the second part of my PsTools article series ([2011-05-15-remote-windows-management-with-pstools-part-2]({{< ref "2011-05-15-remote-windows-management-with-pstools-part-2" >}})), we will need the `batlauncher.bat` script, the `hosts.txt` text file as well as create two additional files:
+Just like in the [second part](2011-05-15-remote-windows-management-with-pstools-part-2.md) of my PsTools article series, we will need the `batlauncher.bat` script, the `hosts.txt` text file as well as create two additional files:

 Contents of `trigger_vray_slaves_start.bat`: